Animal Crossing: In other media

 In June 2020, a manga adaptation written and illustrated by Kokonasu Rumba and based on New Horizons, titled New Horizons-Deserted Island Diary, began serialization in Shogakukan's Monthly CoroCoro Comics magazine.
 In November 2021, the manga was transferred to Bessatsu CoroCoro Comics magazine and the CoroCoro Manga Toshokan web service.
 The manga is licensed in North America by Viz Media.

+In March 2024, five Lego sets involving Animal Crossing characters were released.